“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

-Think of it, your patient has booked the follow-through appointment and you are hopeful to get the treatment plan accepted and start the procedures.
-But, as luck would have it, h/she doesn’t show up.
-You check and find out that they had completely forgotten about the coming appointment and your front-end team failed to follow-up.
+Think of it, your patient has booked the follow-through appointment, and you are hopeful to get the treatment plan accepted and start the procedures.
+But, as luck would have it, he/she doesn’t show up.
+You check and find out that they had completely forgotten about the upcoming appointment, and your front-end team failed to follow up.
 Not exactly the way you wanted it to be played out, right?

-It’s important that you are connecting with them in a way they appreciate the most.
+It’s important that you connect with them in a way they appreciate the most.
 Mistimed patient communication can result in:

 You already know the loss when you are not in sync with your patients.
 But, it’s a much greener path in the opposite direction – to find out what you stand to gain when they are with you at each point in their journey.

 There is no need to stress again that your patients are the biggest asset at the practice.
 So devising that perfect strategy to help them keep coming back can make all the difference between running a successful dental business and a barely manageable one.

 When running a business, a close look at the numbers matters, as the devil is always in the details.
 With regard to patient communication, breaking up the total impact and analyzing each part can help you comprehend the larger picture.

 In simple terms, what does effective patient communication entail:

 At a dental practice, the net revenue cycle can be broadly generalized as :

 (Average patient volume including revisits) X (Average production per patient) – Total overheads

 More the number of patients visiting your practice, the more the revenue.
 The annual frequency of patient visits is also a significant component.
 And to increase this frequency from one to maybe three or four, you have to keep them updated about their next visits, necessary treatments, etc.